Protect your outdoor buildings and accessories

-You can also take out additional garden cover to protect shrubs, trees, rockeries, bushes or vegetable plots.
-Garden Cover will provide up to £5,000 of protection, but it won’t protect you against flood or frost damage to your garden, or your summer house or pod.
+You can also take out additional Garden Cover to protect shrubs, trees, rockeries, bushes or vegetable plots.
+Garden Cover will provide up to £5,000 of protection, but it won’t protect you against flood or frost damage to your trees, shrubs, plants, hedges, lawns, or your summer house or pod.

-If you’re going to install a garden pod or summer house in your garden, I’d recommend just passing it by local authority to confirm their planning permission guidelines.
+If you’re going to install a garden pod or summer house in your garden, it’s a good idea to pass it by local authority to confirm their planning permission guidelines.
 That said, garden studios usually only need planning permission if your house is listed or in a conservation area, or if the sphere is over half the size of your garden.
 It also can’t be more than 4m high and should not be used as permanent accommodation.

 How to make your garden safer

 - Lock your summer house or shed with padlocks or secure locks

 - Don’t leave valuable items, especially bikes and garden tools, out in the open even if you’re just going inside for lunch!

 - Line pathways with noisy, loose gravel to alert you to the sound of intruders

 - Secure freestanding items, such as statues or garden pots, using chains or wire

 Terms, conditions, limitations, exclusions and acceptance criteria apply.